Jordan4Senator/Spoon-Knife/README.md

 It would be nice if there were the same hooks 'pre-baked' in git so that during the check-in the URL replaces the text (the URL is shown within the Mantis tool, but not within the git comment in the repo)

+Works fine.
+Both issues were appropriately closed - no local hooks howeve means that in github, the bug numbers tries to reroute to their issue tracker.